zammad/zammad-api-client-ruby/README.md

 }
 ```

-get all articles of a ticket
+Get all articles of a ticket:
 ```ruby
 ticket = client.ticket.find(123)
 articles = ticket.articles